puckowski/Sling.js/README.md

 Sling has an automatic change detection mechanism which updates your components for you.

-Sling is structured using ECMAScript modules so that it is tree shakeable to reduce bundle sizes.
+Sling is structured using ECMAScript modules so that Sling code is tree shakeable to ultimately reduce bundle sizes.

 ## Goals